|Advanced||Simple||Early Payoff||Refinance||HELOC||Recast||Interest Only||Biweekly||Extra Payments||Free Widget|

-How much house can I afford is home affordability calculator to estimate how much house can I afford.
+How much house can I afford is a home affordability calculator to estimate how much house can I afford.
 The home affordability calculator uses annual income and monthly debt to estimate how much mortgage can I afford and how much I can pay monthly.
-The how much house can i afford calculator includes options for taxes and insurance.
+The how much house can I afford calculator includes options for taxes and insurance.
 It does not include options for PMI or private mortgage insurance.
-When a borrower pay less than 20% for down payment, they may have to pay for private mortgage insurance that lenders require.
+When a borrower pays less than 20% for a down payment, they may have to pay for private mortgage insurance that lenders require.

-If you are a first time home buyer, use this home buyer calculator to estimate what kind of house that you can afford to buy.
-Based on the annual income and monthly debt, the home affordability calculator estimates how much can pay in monthly mortgage payment.
+If you are a first time home buyer, use this home buying calculator to estimate what kind of house that you can afford to buy.
+Based on the annual income and monthly debt, the home affordability calculator estimates how much can pay in monthly mortgage payments.
 This will determine how much home can I afford.

 The basic formula for calculating how much house you can afford is two and half times your annual income.
 Let's say you make $100,000 a year, the house you can afford is 2.5 times $100,000 equals $250,000.

 This is low if you are living in a city where the house prices are high like in New York City or Los Angeles.
 Many mortgage lenders use a 28-36 ratio to determine how much mortgage they can lend you.
 The 28 percent is a PITI (principal, interest, taxes, and insurance) to income ratio which means your household expenses should not exceed 28 percent of your gross monthly income.
 The 36 percent ratio measures your total monthly debt which means your total monthly debts including PITI must be less than 36 percent.
 The debt includes all types of debt that you may have such as student loans, personal loans, car loans, credit card debts, and so on.